Digital development resource: to buy or to build?

 At that time, the idea made sense.
 Digital products have become an integral part of remaining competitive for most organisations, and by investing in an in-house digital development team, companies can retaining knowledge within their business and potentially find new ways to apply digital products internally.

-Building an in-house team also moves the cost of development services from being a capital expenditure to being an operational expenditure.
+Building an in-house team also moves the cost of digital development services from being a capital expenditure to being an operational expenditure.
 This is a switch which can, for some organisations or teams, make it easier to obtain these services.

 Well, while the benefits of bringing dev in-house are clear, so are the costs.